-If you own a heavy vehicle whose towbar, drawbeam or drawbar has a current certification by Peter Wastney Engineering Limited, you will receive a letter and an interim period exemption document from the NZ Transport Agency.
-Where possible, we will phone customers as well.
+If you own a heavy vehicle whose towbar, drawbeam or drawbar has a current certification by Peter Wastney Engineering Limited, you will have received a letter and an interim period exemption document from the NZ Transport Agency.
+Where possible, we phoned customers as well.

-The letter will explain that you need to get your heavy vehicle's towing connection recertified as soon as possible.
+The letter explained that owners needed to get their heavy vehicle's towing connection recertified as soon as possible.